MarinaShmovganets/lighthouse/readme.md

 * **[Foo](https://www.foo.software)** - Foo continuously monitors performance with Lighthouse and provides a timeline chart by day, week, or month.
 Users can receive alerts via email, Slack, and PagerDuty.
 Foo offers free and paid products.

-* **[Gimbal](https://labs.moduscreate.com/gimbal-web-performance-audit-budgeting)** - An [open source (MIT licensed)](https://github.com/ModusCreateOrg/gimbal) tool to meaure and analyze aspects of a web application and check them against thresholds.
-Users can produce Lighthouse reports along with checking built file sizes and unused source.
-Gimbal can also report these reports to a GitHub pull request.

 * **[HTTPArchive](http://httparchive.org/)** - HTTPArchive tracks how the web is built by crawling 500k pages with Web Page Test, including Lighthouse results, and stores the information in BigQuery where it is [publicly available](https://discuss.httparchive.org/t/quickstart-guide-to-exploring-the-http-archive/682).

 * **[Lighthouse Keeper](https://lighthouse-keeper.com/)** - Lighthouse Keeper monitors your pages' Lighthouse scores and notifies you if they drop below your thresholds.
 Lighthouse Keeper is a free service that monitors up to 3 URLs once per day.